 6) Now that your pinned and the ends are "glued" down and pinned, it's time to sew.
 I usually gage where I want the seam depending on what's inside.
 Sometimes a skirt will have a very flimsy liner, so I tend to sew pretty close to the bottom of the bias tape to make sure I catch the lining all the way around.
 I've also done it with a double seam, one along the top and one along the lower part of the bias tape.
 I don't think it really matters, as long as all four layers are sewn together well.

 7) Trim your excess thread and VOILA!
-Your vintage skirt is ready to wear!!
-If you removed a label, don't forget to sew it back in!
+Your vintage skirt is ready to wear!
+If you removed a label, don't forget to sew it back in.

-Now with that said, there are a few concerns about this.
+Now, with that said, there are a few concerns.
 Firstly, there is the BIG question of whether vintage clothing should be tampered with.
-I definitely believe that high end, Haute Couture vintage clothing falls in the category of Fine Art and should never be altered.
+I definitely believe that high end, Haute Couture / Couture vintage clothing falls in the category of Fine Art and should never be altered (unless it's in utter disarray with no chance of restoration to it's original state).
 That, in my opinion, is indisputable.
-However, when you are fortunate enough to have some of your grandmother's sweet cotton day dresses or pretty suits from the Fifties, and with a slight bit of alteration you could have some fantastic, unique vintage clothing in your wardrobe to actually WEAR, then I say go for it!!
+However, when you are fortunate enough to have, as I do, some of your grandmother's sweet cotton day dresses or pretty suits from the 1950s/60s, and with a slight bit of alteration you could have some fantastic, unique vintage clothing in your wardrobe to actually WEAR, then I say go for it!